Your executive leadership has just unveiled the company's new strategic direction.

 What would you add to this list?
 How else might an employee change their behaviors to demonstrate that they are leaning in to the company’s goal of innovation?

-Consider how behavioral blueprints should differ across career levels, and from an engagement perspective.
+Consider how leader habits should differ across career levels, and from an engagement perspective.

 - Invite teammates to share new ideas, even if the idea isn’t fully fleshed out yet.